-If a taxpayer has more than one home, renting one to a relative may appear at first glance to be a win/win.
-The son, daughter, cousin or old mother would take good care of the property, and the taxpayer could help their relative by giving them a break on their rent.
-But the taxpayer may not be aware that the tax consequences of renting to related parties are different from renting to others and may easily trigger a trap that reclassifies rental property into a personal residence.
+If you have more than one home, renting one to a relative may appear at first glance to be a win/win.
+A son, daughter, cousin or old mother would take good care of the property, and you could help your relative by giving them a break on their rent.
+But you may not be aware that the tax consequences of renting to related parties are different from renting to others and may easily trigger a trap that reclassifies rental property into a personal residence.
 When that happens, the result is the IRS disallowing thousands of dollars in rental expense deductions.

-Some Related Party Rental Situations that May Put Your Clients at Risk
+Some Related Party Rental Situations that May Put You at Risk

-- Reduced rent: Taxpayer tries to help their adult daughter (or any other relative) by renting them a house at a rate below fair market value.
+- Reduced rent: You try to help your adult daughter (or any other relative) by renting them a house at a rate below fair market value.

-- Primary resident issues: Taxpayer rents a rental house in Lake Tahoe to their Cousin George, but he only stays in it for three months out of the year, maintaining his primary residence in San Francisco.
+- Primary resident issues: You lease a rental house in Lake Tahoe to your Cousin George, but he only stays in it for three months out of the year, maintaining his primary residence in San Francisco.

-- A good tenant discount that’s a little too good: Taxpayer gives their relative an overly substantial “good tenant” discount.
+- A good tenant discount that’s a little too good: You give your relative an overly substantial “good tenant” discount.

-- Gifts to help pay the rent: Taxpayer rents a house to Mom at fair market value, but then gives Mom large gifts to help her pay the rent.
+- Gifts to help pay the rent: You rent a house to Mom at fair market value, but then give Mom large gifts to help her pay the rent.

 Let’s explore what makes these situations risky.

 How the IRS Classifies Property

 Tax rules for real property vary depending upon its classification under 26 U.S. Code § 280A, Disallowance of certain expenses in connection with business use of home, rental of vacation homes, etc. Classification determines what costs and expenses taxpayers can deduct.
 A house may be considered a personal residence, a vacation home or rental property, and determination of that classification can be the difference in thousands of dollars in deductions.